isomerpages/nrf-gyss/_current-event/Programme.md

 description: ""
 variant: markdown
 ---
 In 2024, participants can look forward to another exciting lineup of plenary lectures and panel discussions led by some of the top minds around the world.
-We’re also bringing back your favorite programmes!
+We’re also bringing back your favorite segments such as the Site Visits, Small Group Sessions and the Closing Event at the beach!

 #### **GYSS 2024 Programme** ####